DefinitionThis section has been translated automatically.

 General therapyThis section has been translated automatically.

-S.u.
-Psoriasis vulgaris.
-It is important to search for and treat any focal events.
+See below Psoriasis vulgaris.
+It is important to search for and rehabilitate a possible focal lesion.

-The question of a tonsillectomy cannot be answered unambiguously.
-In a larger study on 545 patients, the evidence for the benefit of a tonsillectomy was available but small.
-It is recommended to decide this in each individual case.
-Tonsillectomy is recommended if there is a clear correlation between the relapsing activity of psoriasis and the activity of chronic tonsillitis.
+The question of tonsillectomy cannot be answered unequivocally.
+In a larger study of 545 patients, the evidence for the benefit of tonsillectomy was present but low.
+It is recommended that this be decided on a case-by-case basis.
+Tonsillectomy is recommended when there is a clear association between relapse activity of psoriasis and activity of chronic tonsillitis.

 External therapyThis section has been translated automatically.